 Having roof leaks can be a pain in the neck for most homeowners.
-This problem, however, is pretty common especially in old or second-hand houses.
-That is why making sure that it is covered by your Homeowners Insurance is a must to ensure that you will not be paying out-of-the-pocket charges in the future.
+This problem, however, is pretty common, especially in old or second-hand houses.
+That is why making sure that your Homeowners Insurance covers it is a must to ensure that you will not be paying out-of-the-pocket charges in the future.

 Now the one million dollar question is this: Does Homeowners Insurance cover the roof leaks?